dimpase/M2/Package-Writing-Style-Guide.md

         * Use existing names, when possible.
 Examples:
             * `Verify` : whether to check that a result is correct or well defined
             * `Verbose` : whether to print extra information
+    * Distinguish between file names, such as `Foo.m2`, and package names, such as _Foo_.

 * Use of types
     * Do not use an object of one type to "represent" an object of another.